natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

 Working with standard error stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the command was executed with error or failed, the output of command will fall on standard error stream.
+If command was executed with error or failed, the output of command will fall on standard error stream.

 This can be obtained in the same way as the standard output stream: